-Yoga is known to have many more specific therapeutic benefits, and can be used to heal from injuries an cure chronic diseases.
+Yoga is known to have many more specific therapeutic benefits and can be used to heal injuries and cure chronic diseases.
 So for anyone starting up a yoga practice what are the main benefits you can all experience?

-3. Stress relief: A few minutes of yoga during the day can be a great way to get rid of stress that accumulates daily – in both the body and mind.
-Yoga postures, pranayama and meditation are effective techniques to release stress and toxins from the body.
+- Stress relief: A few minutes of yoga during the day can be a great way to get rid of stress that accumulates daily – in both the body and mind.
+Yoga postures, pranayama, and meditation are effective techniques to release stress and toxins from the body.
 Just spending some time to focus on yourself can be all it takes.

-4. Better relationships: Yoga can even help improve all of your relationships, from your spouse, and close family, to friends or colleagues!
-A mind that is relaxed, happy and contented is better able to deal with sensitive relationship matters.
+- Better relationships: Yoga can even help improve all of your relationships, from your spouse, and close family, to friends or colleagues!
+A mind that is relaxed, happy, and contented is better able to deal with sensitive relationship matters.
 Yoga and meditation work on keeping the mind happy and peaceful, and can help you to strengthen the bond you share with people close to you.

-5. More energy: Do you feel completely drained out by the end of the day?
-Shuttling between multiple tasks through the day can sometimes be quite exhausting.
-A few minutes of yoga everyday provides the secret to feeling fresh and energetic even after a long day.
+- More energy: Do you feel completely drained out by the end of the day?
+Shuttling between multiple tasks throughout the day can sometimes be quite exhausting.
+A few minutes of yoga every day provides the secret to feeling fresh and energetic even after a long day.
 A 10-minute online guided meditation benefits you immensely, leaving you refreshed and recharged in the middle of a hectic day.

-6. Inclusivity: Whoever you are, you can chose a style that is tailored to your lifestyle.
+- Inclusivity: Whoever you are, you can choose a style that is tailored to your lifestyle.
 Whatever you require, there are a huge variety of options available to suit your goals and needs.
 It doesn’t matter your fitness level, age, or health history, yoga has a place for you.

-8. Better flexibility & posture: This seems to be the most obvious benefit, but people often underestimate how good it feels to have a strong, supple and flexible body, allowing you to move through life gracefully and with ease.
+- Better flexibility & posture: This seems to be the most obvious benefit, but people often underestimate how good it feels to have a strong, supple, and flexible body, allowing you to move through life gracefully and with ease.
 It also helps to improve your posture when you stand, sit, sleep or walk, which in turn helps relieve you of body pain due to incorrect posture.

-10. Improved immunity: It is said in yoga that the body and the mind are not actually separate.
-Therefore sickness in the body affects the mind, and similarly unpleasantness or restlessness in the mind will manifest as sickness in the body.
-So again the act of bringing everything into balance allows your body to be in health, while specific postures and breathing techniques can be used to increase activity of particular organs.
+- Improved immunity: It is said in yoga that the body and the mind are not actually separate.
+Therefore sickness in the body affects the mind, and similarly, unpleasantness or restlessness in the mind will manifest as sickness in the body.
+So again the act of bringing everything into balance allows your body to be healthy, while specific postures and breathing techniques can be used to increase the activity of particular organs.

-11. Better sleep: If you are suffering from insomnia or disturbed sleep?
+- Better sleep: If you are suffering from insomnia or disturbed sleep?
 Yoga might just be what you need.
-A study performed in the Brigham and Women’s Hospital, Harvard Medical School, found that the regular practice of yoga helped chronic insomniacs, by improving their sleep patterns, and giving them more evenergy to help them stay awake during the day.
+A study performed in the Brigham and Women’s Hospital, Harvard Medical School, found that the regular practice of yoga helped chronic insomniacs, by improving their sleep patterns, and giving them more energy to help them stay awake during the day.

 Remember, yoga is a continuous process.
 So keep practicing!
 The deeper you move into your yoga practice, the more benefits you will uncover.